Juli0GT/CV/README.md

 #### Team Worker

 When I was young I used to play saxophone in a band in which I learnt that group outcomes require more than siloed individual performances.

 Bubblo and Contacto Photo are small companies where I had the privilege to work.
-The ability of the group to work as a team at both Bubblo and Contacto Photo had a direct impact on the success.
+The ability of the group to work as a team in both cases had a direct impact on the success.
 At Contacto I was in charge of management of the picture editing.
 Therefore I always had to have direct and effective collaboration with sales people to reach magazines with the right material before any competitors.

-Apart from that, I've always been referred as a positive person, who spreads happiness and joy in the working place.
+Also, I've always been referred as a positive person, who spreads happiness and joy in the working place.

 #### Logical Reasoning

 During my years at high school in Spain, where I had the possibility to chose between different fields of study, I did the Technological one which is focused on pure maths, physics and chemistry.
 Allowed me to develop strong rational thinking, which was consolidated with my business management studies.

 That mindset has been a great resource during my learning to code journey.
 When it comes to problem solving, my mathematical thinking allows me to chose the right approach minimizing difficulty and maximazing efficiency.

-It is also a useful skill when learning new things.
+Also a useful skill when learning new things.
 Dividing the task in to manageable pieces, prioritising the important ones and learning them in a rational way, is the process I follow naturally each time I face a new concept.

 #### Good Communicator

 During my working experience at Bubblo, I was in charged of creating and maintaining relationships with different venues that were collaborating with the app.
 That included a wide range of types of venues and managers, from small and more familiar coffee shops to big chains of restaurants allowing me to learn to create trusting relationships with many different stakeholders.

 Further, my experience of living abroad (In England, where I still reside) has made me face new challenges that continue to develop my communication skills.

 ## Projects